 Pressure Cooker Pulled Pork is one of the most frequent meals I make in my Instant Pot.
 First, it’s super easy to make, full of flavor and it can be served in so many ways.
 I love a juicy and tender pulled pork sandwich with coleslaw.
 This recipe has been perfected to be your go-to when you need a delicious pulled pork sandwich.

 Seasoned with garlic, smoked paprika, liquid smoke, and chili powder, this pulled pork has the right balance of sweet, savory with just a touch of heat.
 So good, I just can’t have only one sandwich!
+This is the perfect recipe to make if you are short on time, but want the same delicious flavor of slow-cooked pulled pork.

 Why make Pulled Pork using your Instant Pot?